dd32/td-gh-ex/readme.txt

 Analogously, post icons (of post date, user, category, tags) color is calculated from main text color.

-== Screenshots ==

-1. Theme default look screenshot
-2. screenshot-2.png - theme settings page screenshot

 == What Is on Demo Slides? ==

 Views of Tbilisi city, Georia (41.7 N 44.8 E) made by me.

-== License ==
+== Copyright ==

+B3 WordPress Theme (C) 2013 Andrey K http://profiles.wordpress.org/andreyk
-B3 theme is under GNU General Public License v2.
+B3 is distributed under the terms of the GNU GPL v2.0

 Works used in B3: